IPG-Automotive-UK/Aslan-CarMaker/README.md

 The CarMaker installation attempts to automatically perform a number of steps required for standard CarMaker operation as well as for the functioning of this project.
 Unfortunately the installer has been known to fail silently on some of these steps.
 It is strongly suggested that the following checks are made if this is the first time any CarMaker version is being installed on a specific machine.

 1. IPGHOME Environmental variable needs to point to the installation folder of CarMaker.
+Use the following command in bash to check if the variable is set:

+    ```bash
+    echo $IPGHOME
+    ```

+    If the command above returns the root directory of your CarMaker installation,nothing else needs to be done.
+If nothing is returned, however, then thevariable IPGHOME needs to be set manually.
+Use a text editor to edit the /etcenvironment file, e.g.:

+    ```bash
+    sudo -H gedit "/etc/environment"
+    ```

+    Add a new line at the end of the file and save it:

+    ```bash
+    IPGHOME="/opt/ipg"
+    ```

+    Note that "/opt/ipg" is the standard CarMaker installation location.
+If youchose a custom location, you need to use that in the command above.

+2. LUSB library is required for CarMaker to run.
+This library should be installed the first time the ipg-installer runs on the local machine.
+Unfortunately this fails all to often.
+You can check whether you have the lusb library installed by running the following command in terminal:

+    ```bash
+    apt list libusb-dev
+    ```

+    If the command lists nothing, you can install the relevant package by typing:

+    ```bash
+    sudo apt-get install libusb-dev
+    ```

+    Alternatively, just use the second command and skip the checks.
+Nothing willhappen if you already have the library.

 ### Aslan-CarMaker Project

 #### Project Directory Setup

-The Aslan-CarMaker link is a complete CarMaker 10.0.1 project.
+The Aslan-CarMaker link is a complete CarMaker 10.1 project.
 IPG highly recommends that you have a separate dedicated directory for CarMaker projects with specific subdirectories for every major release of CarMaker.
 An example project structure in your Home directory would thus look like:

 ```bash
 Home